pressody/pressody-records/README.md

 ## Credits

-This WordPress plugin took the wonderful work from [PixelgradeLT Records](https://github.com/pixelgradelt/pixelgradelt-records) and adapted it to our specific needs.
+This WordPress plugin took the wonderful work from [SatisPress](https://github.com/cedaro/satispress) and adapted/expanded it to our specific needs.